nvnlatur9/Cypress-Automation/README.md

 # Cypress-Automation
-Automation script of test typical order placing workflow on a ecommerce website
+Automation script to test typical order placing workflow on a ecommerce website